Why Your Belly Button Hurts: Causes and Treatment

 Treatment

 Treatment depends on the severity of the infection.
-It can range from over-the-counter (OTC) ointments to oral antibiotics.
+Options range from over-the-counter (OTC) ointments to oral antibiotics.
 General care includes cleaning the belly button area regularly and keeping it dry.
-Extra care is needed to prevent infection if you have a belly button piercing.

 2. Umbilical hernia